MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

 - **Get function**

   This UI element is available only for MFC dispinterfaces.
 Available only if you specify **Get/Set methods** under **Implementation type**.
 Sets the name of the function to get the property.
 By default, the name of the `Get` function is set to `Get`*PropertyName*.
 You can edit this name.
 If you delete the name, the function [GetNotSupported](../../mfc/reference/colecontrol-class.md#getnotsupported) is inserted into the interface dispatch map.
-The `Get`*PropertyName* function specifies that the property as readable.
+The `Get`*PropertyName* function specifies the property as readable.

 - **Set function**